 This plant is an excellent choice as a barrier hedge around your perimeter.
-It’s a semi evergreen plant which does well in U.S. zones 5 to 8.
-Barberry is tolerant of many different types of soil conditions as long as soil is not too wet.
+It’s a semi-evergreen plant that does well in U.S. zones 5 to 8.
+Barberry is tolerant of many different types of soil conditions as long as the soil isn’t too wet.

 The leaves are spiny, and it grows up to seven feet tall and almost as wide which makes it a fairly impenetrable perimeter hedge.
 The pale yellow flowers that bloom in Spring add a bit of color to the hedge.